 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The Company's management believes that the estimates, judgment and assumptions used are reasonable based upon information available at the time they are made.
 Actual results may differ from those estimates.